AnyaLang/SBB_ML/README.md

 ![french4u_interface.jpg](https://github.com/AnyaLang/SBB_ML/blob/dbfa113016d43be9708749106469ef02cfff34d0/Visuals/french4u_interface.jpg)

 To ensure the app and its predictions were functioning correctly, we conducted several tests by inputting various sentences and assessing the resulting difficulty levels.
-For instance, we began with a common introductory sentence from A1 French courses, "Je m'appelle Ana" ("My name is Ana").
+For instance, we checked a common introductory sentence from A1 French courses, "Je m'appelle Ana" ("My name is Ana").
 The screenshot below demonstrates that the app accurately assessed the difficulty level:

 ![french4u_pred_1.jpg](https://github.com/AnyaLang/SBB_ML/blob/983775943aa1eea0be930c149c12aadaf52f9682/Visuals/french4u_pred_1.jpg)

+Further test were conducted, and the complexity of the sentences were accurately predicted.

 Click on the following link to access the French4u app and perform further predictions by yourself: [link](https://french4u.streamlit.app/)